cckayne/MOTE/ReadMe.txt

 What is MOTE?

-MOTE is a fast small-state cryptographically secure pseudo-random number generator (CSPRNG) and stream cipher.
+MOTE is a fast, small-state, cryptographically secure pseudo-random number generator (CSPRNG) and stream cipher.
 MOTE exhibits uniform distribution, mixes extremely rapidly, has no detected bias, and comes in three variants: MOTE8, with an internal state array of 8+4 32-bit words; MOTE16, with an internal state of 16+4 words; and MOTE32 with a 32+4-word state.
 The former permit seeding with a key of up to 256 or 512 bits, the latter with a 1024-bit key.

 Reduced to essentials, MOTE is only 5 lines of code: